telerik/ajax-docs/installation/upgrading-instructions/upgrading-a-trial-to-a-developer-license-or-to-a-newer-version.md

 The most common error looks like this:

->Could not load file or assembly 'Telerik.Web.UI, Version=2013.1.417.40, Culture=neutral, PublicKeyToken=121fae78165ba3d4' or one of its dependencies.
-The located assembly's manifest definition does not match the assembly reference.
-(Exception from HRESULT: 0x80131040)
+>**Could not load file or assembly** 'Telerik.Web.UI, Version=2013.1.417.40, Culture=neutral, PublicKeyToken=121fae78165ba3d4' or one of its dependencies. **The located assembly's manifest definition does not match the assembly reference**.
+(Exception from **HRESULT: 0x80131040**)

+or

+>**Could not load file or assembly** 'Telerik.Web.UI, Version=2013.1.417.40, Culture=neutral, PublicKeyToken=121fae78165ba3d4' or one of its dependencies. **Operation is not supported**.
+(Exception from **HRESULT: 0x80131515**)

 where the Version value is usually the old version you are upgrading from.

+Below you can find information on dealing with both errors.

+#### The located assembly's manifest definition does not match the assembly reference HRESULT: 0x80131040

-This error means that the reference to the Telerik.Web.UI assembly is wrong in the project.
+The **HRESULT: 0x80131040** error means that the reference to the Telerik.Web.UI assembly is wrong in the project.
 Here are several **common reasons for this problem and their solutions**:

 * The reference in the Visual Studio project itself points to the old version (e.g., to the installation folder).
 To resolve this, update the project references to point to the BIN and ensure the correct assemblies are there.